Vhati/OpenUHS/readme_developers.txt

   gradle uninstallDebug
   gradle uninstallRelease

+  Sidenote: the first attempt to communicate with a device will probably fail, as the adb daemon needs a few seconds to initially find devices.
+After that, you can repeatedly use installDebug to compile & send in one step.

   The android plugin doesn't run the app once it's there, so a custom task fills the role.
+Manually clicking the app on the device is faster though.

   gradle runAndroidReader - Runs the android reader on a device.
 (Debug variant)

 Android Notes

-  anyContext.getExternalFilesDir(null) resolves to:
-    /sdcard/Android/data/net.vhati.openuhs.androidreader/files/
+  The *.uhs files downloaded by the app are kept in 'external' storage.
+It resolves to: "/sdcard/Android/data/net.vhati.openuhs.androidreader/files/".

+  The "adb" command is found in the Android SDK under "platform-tools/".
+With "adb", you can (un)install apks, transfer files, or run commands in the device's shell.

+  It can also dump the device's log: "adb logcat".
+The dump can be made less messy with filters: "adb logcat -s OpenUHS AndroidRuntime".